ZacharyPete/VHDL/README.md

 # VHDL
-In school, I had a class using an FPGA board programming it in VHDL to do certain tasts.
+Senior year of college I had to program an FPGA board in VHDL